-How to Convert Slow Cooker to Instant Pot Recipes
+How to Convert Slow Cooker Recipe to Instant Pot

-Vegetables – Most slow cooker recipes will have you add the vegetables in with the meat.
-In a pressure cooker this will give you very mushy vegetables.
+Vegetables.
+Most slow cooker recipes have you add the vegetables in with the meat.
+In a pressure cooker, this will give you very mushy vegetables.
 I like to do a quick release about 10 minutes before the end of the cooking time, add in my veggies and then reseal and add 10 more minutes of cooking time.
 When I am doing a stew or soup, and using small stew meat I will add the vegetables in with the meat in the beginning.
-But with a pot roast I add them in later.
+But with a pot roast or larger piece of meat, I add them in later.

-Avoid recipes with fried or crispy coating – The pressure cooker is all about steam so you will not get a crispy finish.
+Avoid recipes with fried or crispy coating.
+The pressure cooker is all about steam so you don’t get a crispy finish.

 Don’t waste expensive tender cuts of meat in the Instant Pot – Save those for the grill or oven.
 Tougher, less expensive cuts of meat are perfect for the pressure cooker.

-Don’t flour meat – many slow cooker recipes have you flour and saute the meat before hand.
+Don’t flour meat.
+Many slow cooker recipes have you flour and saute the meat in another pan before adding it to the slow cooker..
 You can saute your meat directly in the Instant Pot but don’t use flour, it forms a layer on the bottom of the pan that prevents it from coming to pressure correctly.

-Keep it Simple – Start with some basic meat or soups.
+Keep it Simple.
+Start with some basic meat or soup recipes.
 You can do all kinds of things in the Instant Pot (such as cheesecake, yogurt, etc.) but I suggest keeping it simple in the beginning.
 Get comfortable with how it works and then branch out into other things.

 One of my post popular Instant Pot recipes is this Mexican Shredded Beef.